If you need help deciding if you have an Urgent Medical Condition or an Emergency:

 What is considered an Emergency?

-Urgent care is not a substitute for emergency care.
+Urgent care is not a substitute for emergency care and requires an immediate trip to the nearest Emergency Room.
 In general, an emergency condition is one that can permanently impair or endanger the life of an individual.

 Some examples of conditions that require emergency medical care include: